Chrystul Kizer, the Wisconsin Supreme Court and a watershed sex-trafficking case

 “Her actions are a strong reactive symptom of the disease imposed on her that was never healed from the beginning,” said Kruzan, who is pushing for a federal law similar to the affirmative defense.

 If Kizer does go to trial, the attorneys will be choosing jurors from the same community where the Rittenhouse case unfolded.
-And though their legal defenses will be different, advocates say the national attention on the case and the potential for further unrest could add pressure on the state to offer Kizer a plea deal instead of going to trial.
+And though the legal defenses will be different, advocates say the national attention on the case and the potential for further unrest could add pressure on the state to offer Kizer a plea deal instead of going to trial.

 For Kizer and her family, the many unknowns translate only to more waiting.